mhagger/git-test/README.md

     git test forget-results --all [--test=<name>]

+If you want to permanently forget *all* stored results for *all test*, run

+    git test forget-results --all-tests

 ### Continue on test failures

 Normally, `git test run` stops at the first broken commit that it finds.
 If you'd prefer for it to continue even after a failure, use the `--keep-going`/`-k` option.